rokudev/lt-sdk/README.md

 Welcome to the _Roku LT Operating System_ open source distribution.

-LT Open Source instructional videos may be found on the Roku Developer YouTube channel at https://go.roku.com/roku-lt-os-videos
+You may view the <a href="https://go.roku.com/roku-lt-os-videos">LT Open Source instructional videos</a>
-The LT Open Source announcement may be found on the Roku Developer Blog at https://blog.roku.com/developer/roku-lt-os
+and read the <a href="https://blog.roku.com/developer/roku-lt-os">LTO Open Source announcement</a> to learn more.

 To build LT OS for ESP32:
 ```